 Oppède le vieux

-Opèdde le Vieux is called in Crossbow the town of St. Claire.
+In the episodes of The Moor, Opèdde le Vieux is called the town of St. Claire.

-Above: Left the gate to the old town and the door of the Mayor.
-Such a wonderful picture!
+Left the gate to the old town and in front the door of the Mayor.

 The old Village and the new village

 The story of Oppède-le-Vieux is really a tale of two towns.
 One in the valley, is still thriving.
 Whilst its twin, lies empty on the mountaintop overshadowing it.
+This 'twin' is the Crossbow village.
 But as beautiful and picturesque as Oppède-le-Vieux was, it became increasingly impractical to live in by the 19th century.
 The Petit Lubéron mountain cast an almost ever present shadow over the town, which made the quaint homes dark, damp and hard to maintain.

 Faced with a daily climb down the mountain, many of the farmers working in the valley below Oppède-le-Vieux simply began living in it, giving birth to a new town, called Oppède-le-Poulivets.
 Oppède-le-Poulivets swiftly became a far more practical place to live, with its closer proximity to the olive groves, fruit orchards, vineyards and fields of lavender.
 The town hall itself moved down into the valley in 1909, sealing forever, the fate of Oppède-le-Vieux.'